 Since most international students in the US don’t have any financial history there, a cosigner joins the loan application process.
 Approval for the loan and the interest rate applicable are then based upon the perceived reliability of the cosigner.

 The cosigner is lawfully bound to repay the loan if the borrower does not make the payments.

 Don’t have a cosigner?
 If research doesn’t help you find one, see if a loan that doesn’t require a cosigner is available for you.

-With loans that do not require a cosigner, rather than using the applicant’s credit history, lenders assess your education and career path, in addition to other factors when making a decision on approval for a loan.
+With loans that do not require a cosigner, rather than using the applicant’s own credit score and history, lenders assess your education and career path, in addition to other factors when making a decision on approval for a loan.
 These might include your nation of origin, graduation date, and what school you are attending.

 The majority of student loans available for international students are solely for non-US natives who will be in the United States.
 However, a new option helps students apply for loans at a number of colleges in Canada as well!

 International Students in Canada may now apply for an international student loan without a cosigner!

-International Student Loan has partnered with a lender that can offer loans to students from over 190 countries, including the US, who are attending select schools in Canada.
+International Student Loan has partnered with a lender that can offer student loans without them to students from over 190 countries, including the US, who are attending select schools in Canada.
 Up to this point it has been hard for international students to finance university education in Canada, but thanks to our partner lenders and International Student Loan, there are now various schools in Canada where no-cosigner loans are available.

 International students at eligible schools can apply for a loan to fund the expense of your education including the cost of tuition, lodging, sustenance, insurance, and supplies.
-As referenced previously, with this sort of loan, rather than focusing on your or your cosigner’s financial record, the loan specialists take into account different factors.
+As referenced previously, with this sort of private loan though, rather than focusing on your or your cosigner’s financial record, the loan specialists take into account different factors.

 Students who are not US natives or permanent residents, and who are going to schools outside the US/Canada are not presently qualified for international student loans.